The Best Portfolio Management Software Makes Your Life Easier

 4. Investment Account Manager

-Investment Account Manager is sophisticated investment portfolio management software.
+Investment Account Manager software is sophisticated investment portfolio management software.
 The product was designed by professional money managers and used by investors globally since 1985.
 The goal of the software is to help you understand and manage your investment portfolios.
 The software for individuals is suitable for both newbies and seasoned investors.
 Actually, I used this software in one of it’s earlier iterations many years ago.
 (I reverted to Quicken due to Quicken’s ability to handle budgeting tasks along with investment management).

 You can track an unlimited number of portfolios.
 Each investment portfolio is handled individually and transactions are segregated by account.
 This helps the investor to create portfolios by objective and track according to distinct parameters.